After surgery

 You have dressings over your wounds.
 After a couple of days your nurse changes the dressings and cleans your wounds.

 Some surgeons use stitches that dissolve slowly during the couple of weeks after your operation.
 So you don’t need to have the stitches taken out.
-Or you may have stitches that have to come out after about 7 to 10 days.
-You might have them taken out:
+Or you may have stitches or clips that have to come out after about 7 to 10 days.
+A nurse might take them out:

 Before you go home your nurse gives you information about how to care for your wound.
 If you have a stoma (ileostomy or colostomy) after bowel surgery, they will show you how to care for this.